AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

 #### Pull Requests

-- Titles: Use imperative, present tense format for all PR titles (e.g., "Fix login issue," "Implement new feature").
+- Titles: Use imperative, present tense format for all PR titles (e.g., "Fix login issue", "Implement new feature").
 This should align with commit messages.
 - Scope:
     - Keep PRs focused on a single topic or issue.